confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-microservices/README.md

 - **CQRS:** Divides your application into command (write) and query (read) purviews
 - **Event Sourcing:** Records all changes to application state as a sequence of events

-This pizza application demonstrates CQRS by separating the ordering system (command) from the status tracking system (query), using Kafka as the communication layer that facilitates event sourcing.
+In this pizza shop use case, CQRS elegantly separates the order creation system (command) from the status tracking system (query), allowing each to be optimized for its specific purpose without interference.

+Event sourcing captures every state change in the pizza's journey as immutable events, creating a complete and reliable history that enables accurate status tracking and simplified recovery from failures.

+Together, these patterns form a robust foundation for the microservices architecture, where each pizza-related event flows through Kafka topics as the source of truth, and Flink SQL transforms these distributed events into a unified status view that powers the customer-facing experience with real-time updates.

 ## **Architecture Overview**

 ### <div align="center">High level view</div>

-Here's how our pizza shop microservices architecture breaks down:
+Here's how your pizza shop microservices architecture breaks down:

 #### Web Application (`webapp.py`)